Duct Balloons

 What if the balloon gets torn, will it deflate?

-Small tears won’t cause the balloon to deflate as the balloon is always pressurized as long as the blower remains on.
-The balloon can be temporarily repaired with duct tape if necessary to keep it inflated.
-We can also furnish a repair kit that includes 5 square feet of material and adhesive for small on site repairs.
-The balloon can be sent back to the factory for a more permanent repair.
+Small tears will not cause the balloon to deflate as long as the blower remains on.
+We can furnish a repair kit that includes 5 square feet (.46 sq. meter) of material and adhesive for small on site repairs.
+Or it can be sent back to the factory for a more permanent repair.

 Can I use a larger size balloon for an opening that is slightly smaller?

-Yes, it is OK to use a slightly larger balloon in a smaller size existing duct work.
-It should still seal tightly, but you will need to be careful with the extra material getting in the way of your work space.
+Yes, it maybe OK to use a slightly larger balloon in a smaller size existing duct work, but you should check with us first.
+We maybe able to use a Multi-

 How does it compare in cost to other types of temporary barriers installed by our plant personnel or contractors?

-Labor rates vary by location, but many customers have told us that the duct balloons will usually pay for themselves in the first installation and removal, and they are reusable.
+Labor rates vary by location, but many customers have told us that the Duct Balloons usually pay for themselves in the first installation and removal, because they are reusable.

 What if I have structural supports in the area I want to install the balloon?